Terms and Conditions

 To book your accommodation with Rose of Dubrovnik, Guests are kindly invited to submit your Booking online via the website.
 The team do their utmost to avoid disappointment to our guests, however, vacancies can change rapidly at times, owing to the high demand we experience, and once the deposit is received and processed, your reservation will be confirmed within 24 hours.

 Payment is accepted by credit card secure payment via PayWay gateway.
-The remainder of the payment owing, (which is the total minus deposit) is due at arrival to your accommodation in Dubrovnik.

 A surcharge may be sought in the event of a booking for a period shorter than minimum stay( more details below), or for any extra Guests arriving to the accommodation who have not been declared at the time of booking, and for cleaning in the case of certain accommodations.
 A Visitors’ Tax is payable for all Guests arriving to Croatia: 1 euro/per night/per adult, and 0.50 euro/per night/per teen aged between 12 and 18, and no charge for children aged under 12.

 Shortstay Bookings: Generally the minimum stays are indicated at each accommodation, and are accepted or not at the discretion of the Owner of the accommodation.
 For stays of three nights or under, generally Guests are asked to contact us two weeks before arrival when shortstay vacancies for three, two, or one night are released.
 There will be extra fees applied to shortstay bookings to cover cleaning costs.